DONA International Advocacy Efforts

 Areas of Focus

 DONA International leadership has identified five areas of focus for our advocacy efforts.
-Each area of focus is represented with an active member-driven subcommittee.
-Read below to meet our subcommittee chairpeople as well as learn about goals for each area.
+Each area of focus is addressed through timely projects and initiatives.
+Join the Advocacy Committee to get involved.

 Doula Profession Promotion and Credibility